yuliskov/MySystemInfo/README.md

 # MySystemInfo

-App that collects system information from local computer
+## App that collects system information from local computer

+App is written on C# and WinForms